stam66/SnippetManager/README.md

 # SnippetManager
- A simple snippet manager build in LiveCode for use within the LiveCode IDE (ideally as a plugin) Created as an example following discussions on the LiveCode forums
+ Simple example of a local snippet manager in LiveCode - intended for use as a plugin

- Please ensure the sqlite file "snippets" is in the same folder as the LC Stack